OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/06-reading-a-photoresistor.md

 ##### Output on serial

-// TODO: dive in a little more on this explanation
+// TODO: dive in a little more on this explanation, give a decent explanation and then link to the temp sensor experiment where we go in depth about serial communication
 We can obtain the output of the ATmega on our Omega through serial as explained in the previous tutorial.

 ```